Glucose chewable tablets

 Brand Name: BD Glucose

-Glucose chewable tablets is used for:
+Glucose chewable tablets are used for:

 Treating reactions caused by low blood glucose (sugar).

 Glucose chewable tablets are a monosaccharide (simple sugar).
 It works by quickly raising the glucose level in the blood.

 - you are allergic to any ingredient in glucose chewable tablets

 Contact your doctor or health care provider right away if any of these apply to you.